AliAghawani/Analyzing-Customer-Churn-Databel/README.md

 **🚀 How to Use:**

-1️⃣ Download the Excel file from
+1️⃣ Download the Excel file

 2️⃣ Open the Excel file and navigate to the Overview sheet for a high-level summary.